What are the top characteristics of network marketing success?

 At some point, they drew a line in the sand and said to themselves “this is it, I won’t back down, I won’t give up, I will do it until I’ve done it, I will climb to the top no matter what.”

-Ask yourself this- are you just involved in your company or are you committed?
+Ask yourself this question: Are you just involved in your company or are you committed?

 Committed people aren’t worried about what those around them think.
 They’ve made a commitment regardless of what those around them choose to do.

-If you’re not having to try to stop thinking your network marketing business, then you probably aren’t as obsessed as you need to be.
+If you don’t struggle to stop thinking your network marketing business, then you probably aren’t as obsessed as you need to be.

 8) Consistency, Consistency, Consistency